First we should make sure that CentOS is up to date, we can do so using this command:

 yum -y update

-**If your on CentOS 7, you will need to install the epel release, you can do so using the following command:
+**If you're on CentOS 7, you will need to install the epel release, you can do so using the following command:

 yum -y install epel-release